Last updated: December 21st, 2022

 Room dividers – Group camping is much more comfortable if you can get some privacy when you need it (especially for tired parents or feuding siblings).

-Awning/vestibule space – It’s best if there’s extra space to store gear and other items inside the tent.
+Awning/vestibule space – The best 8-person tents have extra space to store gear and other items inside the tent.
 When you have eight people, stuff adds up quickly.

 Looking for more tent options?
-Read our guides to the best 4-person tents, 6-person tents, 10-person tents, 12-person tents, 3-room tents, large camping tents, instant tents, pop-up tents, inflatable tents, canvas tents, waterproof tents, insulated tents, winter tents, tents with a stove jack, tunnel tents, and cabin tents.
+Check out our guides to the best one-person tents, 2-person tents, 4-person tents, 6-person tents, 10-person tents, 12-person tents, family tents, large camping tents, 3-room tents, instant tents, pop-up tents, inflatable tents, tunnel tents, canvas tents, winter tents, insulated tents, tents with stove jacks, glamping tents, SUV tents, motorcycle tents, tents for wind, tents with an AC port, tents with a screen room, and cabin tents.

 FAQs About 8-Person Tents